- Happy members that stay

 “Your child’s first dental visit ideally should be when their baby tooth is first visible or when they reach 12 months old, whichever comes first,” says Manjiri.

-The dental visit also a good opportunity for parents to discuss various concerns with dentists, such as teething, brushing techniques, habits like thumb-sucking, prevention of trauma and nutritional advice.
+The dental visit is also a good opportunity for parents to discuss various concerns with dentists, such as teething, brushing techniques, habits like thumb-sucking, prevention of trauma and nutritional advice.

 Manjiri says, “Regular visits are really important because it familiarises your child with the dental environment and staff.”